Döbereiner's triads

-All the known elements could not be arranged in the form of triads.
-For very low-mass or very high mass elements, the Döbereiner’s triads are not applicable.
+Not all the known elements could be arranged in the form of triads or three.
+For very low-mass or very high mass elements, the Döbereiner's triads are not applicable.
 Take the example of F (Fluorine), Cl (Chlorine), and Br (Bromine).
-The atomic mass of Cl is not an arithmetic mean of the atomic masses of F and Br.As the techniques for accurately measuring atomic masses improved, the Döbereiner’s triad was found to fail to remain strictly valid.
+The atomic mass of Cl is not an arithmetic mean of the atomic masses of F and Br.
+As the techniques for accurately measuring atomic masses improved, the Döbereiner's triad was found to fail to remain strictly valid.